 For some insight into the importance of consistency you can hear the full story of Pat Flynn’s growth in a Podcast with Yaro Starak.
 The Post (or downloadable podcast rather) titled How Pat Flynn Lost His Job Then Made $203,219.04 In His First Year Online is a fantastic insight into the how, where and why Pat Flynn got his Freq on.

 You can learn more about what Alex does on his blog at AlexWhalley.com.
-Probably one of the more interesting things going on at his blog right now is his recent Article Marketing Experiment where he chose to use only Unique Article Wizard (UAW), a tool that I recommend here on SPI, to help promote one of his new niche sites.
+Probably one of the more interesting things going on at his blog right now is his recent Article Marketing Experiment where he chose to use only Unique Article Wizard (affiliate link – I earn a commission if you buy), a tool that I recommend here on SPI, to help promote one of his new niche sites.
 In about a month he’s already ranking on the first page of Google, starting to see traffic and make a little bit of money, which is awesome.
 You can read more about his Article Marketing Challenge here.